IonBoleac/mqtt-broker/mqtt-tls/README.md

 This command will create the necessary directories to run the application.

 ## Create the certificates
-To create the certificates for the MQTT Brocker, the CA and the clients, run the following command:
+To create the certificates for the MQTT Broker, the CA and the clients, run the following command:

 ```bash
 ./init.sh create_certs
 ```

-This command will create the certificates for the MQTT Brocker, the CA and the clients.
+This command will create the certificates for the MQTT Broker, the CA and the clients.
 The certificates will be saved in the directory `mqtt/certs/`.
-The certificates for the MQTT Brocker will be saved in the directory `mqtt/certs/brokers/`, the CA certificates will be saved in the directory `mqtt/certs/ca/` and the client certificates will be saved in the directory `mqtt/certs/clients/`.
+The certificates for the MQTT Broker will be saved in the directory `mqtt/certs/brokers/`, the CA certificates will be saved in the directory `mqtt/certs/ca/` and the client certificates will be saved in the directory `mqtt/certs/clients/`.

 ## Start the application
-To semplify the process of running a MQTT Brocker over TLS, is used the docker image `eclipse-mosquitto:2.0-openssl` that is a MQTT Brocker.
+To simplify the process of running an MQTT Broker over TLS is used the docker image `eclipse-mosquitto:2.0-openssl` is a MQTT Broker.
 The image is available on the Docker Hub at the following link: [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto).
 To start the application, it's necessary to have Docker installed on the machine.
-If it dosen't have Docker installed, it's possible download the application from the official website: [Docker](https://www.docker.com/).
-After installing Docker, run the following command to start the MQTT Brocker over TLS:
+If it doesn't have Docker installed, it's possible to download the application from the official website: [Docker](https://www.docker.com/).
+After installing Docker, run the following command to start the MQTT Broker over TLS:

 ```bash
 ./init.sh clean_start
 ```

-This command will initialize the environment, create the certificates for the MQTT Brocker, the CA and the clients, and start the application.
+This command will initialize the environment, create the certificates for the MQTT Broker, the CA and the clients, and start the application.

 If it's necessary to start the application without cleaning the mounted volumes, run the following command: